-Sports predictions aside (is a feeling a prediction?), I know you’ll love this easy recipe.
+I know you’ll love this easy recipe.
 I’ve been keen on roasting veggies lately, and this is no exception.
 If you love roasted veggies as part of your meal, check out my recipe for Oktoberfest Sheet Pan Brats with Roasted Vegetables – so hearty and flavorful!

 Go ahead: get your dip on with Roasted Eggplant Dip on with Easy Garlic Pita Chips!

 You'll love this dip, served up with these easy-to-make tasty chips!